WarwickTechCrew/tc-website-wiki/wiki/01-tech-crew/02-democracy/03-constitution.md

        basis.
     5. Oversee the temporary involvement of Hires Assistants, ensuring jobs are fairly distributed between them.

-15. The Equipment Manager shall:
+16. The Equipment Manager shall:

     1. Maintain an inventory of all Society equipment and will submit this annually to the SU.
     2. Ensure equipment is maintained appropriately for use on shows and hires.
     3. Liaise with the Arts Centre staff to organise an annual maintenance period.
-    4. Have responsibility for the organisation and upkeep of society storage spaces.
+    4. Have overall responsibility for the organisation and upkeep of society storage spaces with the help of the rest of the Exec.
     5. Manage sourcing and purchasing new equipment, in consultation with the rest of the Exec and society members.
     6. Maintain an inventory of all Society consumables and liaise with the Treasurer to order new stock.

-16. The Training Manager shall:
+17. The Training Manager shall:

     1. Be responsible for training within the society, which will include at least one fresher’s introduction session.
     2. Arrange training sessions for society members and will seek the involvement of other executive committee members